 Remove doughnuts from fat, using a two-tined fork, and pass quickly through water kept at the boiling point.
 The fork must be wiped each time before putting into fat.

-Seriously, there are numerous theories and legends, but it is believed by many food historians that doughnuts first appeared in Holland and Germany as cooks dropped leftover bits of dough into boiling oil or fat, which they called olie-koechen (oily cakes).
+Seriously, there are numerous theories and legends, but it is believed by many food historians that doughnuts first appeared in Holland and Germany as cooks dropped leftover bits of dough into boiling oil or fat, which they called olie koeken (oil cakes) or oliebollen (fat balls).

 Some Dutch bakers shaped their oily cakes into fancy knots (dough-knots) and rolled them in sugar after frying.
-At that time, European bakers made small cakes called jumbles that often had a hole in the middle, and it is only natural that some would make their dough-knots with a hole in the middle too.
+Also, European bakers made small cakes called jumbles that often had a hole in the middle, and it is only natural that some would make their dough-knots with a hole in the middle too.

 The hole is practical in that it permits the jumbles and doughnuts to cook uniformly without having a semi-cooked, doughy center.
 Soon, homemade doughnut recipes came into being as people sought to duplicate the tasty treat in their home kitchens.